p-osypov/chat-app/README.md

 ```
 ## Running

-Install node packages using `npm install`.
+1. Install node packages using `npm install`.

+2. Run mongo client locally.

-To run the app in dev mode use `npm start`.
+3. To run the app in dev mode use `npm start`.
 The local url will be `http://localhost:PORT`

-To run production use `npm run start:production`
+4. To run production use `npm run start:production`

 ## Folder structure